rust-lang/reference/src/items/external-blocks.md

 **Edition differences**: Starting in the 2024 edition, the `unsafe` keyword is required to appear before the `extern` keyword on external blocks.
 In previous editions, it is accepted but not required.
+The `safe` and `unsafe` item qualifiers are only allowed if the external block itself is marked as `unsafe`.

 ## Functions